gammapy/gammapy-meetings/coding-sprints/2019-11_Granada/README.md

 ## Dinner

 There will be a common dinner on Thursday, November 21, 21:00 (at your own cost ~25 eur).
-We will go to "[Carmen de la Victoria](https://carmendelavictoria.ugr.es/?lang=en)" in Albaycin quartier, which can be reached from the IAA by foot.
+We will go to "[Carmen de la Victoria](https://carmendelavictoria.ugr.es/?lang=en)" in Albayzin quartier, which can be reached from the IAA by foot.
 You may have a look at the map above to know where it is located.

 ## Agenda